What is Coupon Rate?

 The stated interest rate can be structured in the form of either:

-- Fixed-Coupon Rate: In a fixed interest rate, the coupon rate remains fixed throughout the entire term of the bond, making the coupons more predictable.
+- Fixed-Coupon: In a fixed interest rate, the coupon remains fixed throughout the entire term of the bond, making the coupons more predictable.

-- Variable Coupon Rate: In a floating interest rate, the coupon rate is based on an underlying benchmark (e.g. LIBOR, SOFR) – thus, the coupon payment fluctuates based on the benchmark.
+- Variable Coupon: In a floating interest rate, the coupon is based on an underlying benchmark (e.g. LIBOR, SOFR) – thus, the coupon payment fluctuates based on the benchmark.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-In our illustrative scenario, we’ll calculate the coupon rate on a $1 million bond issuance.
+In our illustrative scenario, we’ll calculate the coupon rate on a bond issuance with the following assumptions.

 The frequency of the coupon payment is 2x per year, so the bond pays coupons semi-annually.